-- The Swap() Instruction is another kind of special atomic hardware instruction that allow us to swap the contents of two memory words. - By using Swap() Instruction we can provide Mutual Exclusion. - Definition:-
+- The Swap() Instruction is another kind of special atomic hardware instruction that allow us to swap the contents of two memory words. - By using Swap() Instruction we can provide Mutual Exclusion. - Definition:- a = b; b = temp:

 '''

 void Swap (Boolean a, Boolean b)

 '''